IanLewis42/GravStorm/readme.txt

 The mouse can be used to edit tiled maps as follows:
-- Left click and release to 'pick up' a tile (either from the map, or the preview area on the left)
+- Left click and release to 'pick up' a tile (either from the map, or the preview area on the left) When a tile is picked up, the mouse cursor changes from an arrow to a hand.
 - Once a tile is picked up, left click and release to place a new copy of it in the map, or left click and drag to 'paint' a series of tiles.
 - Right click and release to 'drop' the tile.
+The cursor will change back to an arrow.
 - To erase, just paint over with 'empty space' (tile zero) N.B.
-It can be hard to tell whether you have an empty tile picked up, or no tile.
+You can tell whether you have  an empty tile picked up, or no tile by seeing if the mouse cursor is an arrow or a hand.

 Alternatively, you can edit the ascii map file in a text editor, and reload it using <return>.